Did you know?

 Man’s first flight to the Moon took place on 20 July 1969.
 The Apollo 11 spacecraft landed in the Sea of Tranquility and remained on the Moon for 21 hours and 36 minutes.
 The two astronauts aboard were Buzz Aldrin and Neil Armstrong.
 According to the traditional interpretation, although never corroborated by the participants themselves, one of them played a recording of Dvorak’s New World Symphony as he stepped out onto the lunar surface.
 If this was indeed the case, the composer’s music symbolically accompanied humanity on its first important journey into the universe.

-Excerpt from the memoirs of Dvořák's cousin Anna
+From the memoirs of cousin

 For many years (until the year 1873, when he got married) Dvorak lived in Prague with his aunt Josefina Duskova on Karlovo namesti.
 His cousin Anna Duskova wrote about this period, stating: